Omar4869/HomeLab/README.md

 # Home Security Lab

 This repository documents my home security lab built using VMware.
-It is used to simulate diffrant attacks and test various defense mesures.
+It is used to simulate different attacks and test various defense measures.

 ## Overview
 The home security lab features: